EaterOA/fortunebot/README.md

 - !8ball - Gives a magic 8-ball response
 - !weather - Provides weather information about a specified zipcode
 - !remind - Allows users to set reminders for themselves
+- !replace - Allows users to correct their most recent message

 If you call its nickname in a public message, it will respond with a markov chain generated reply